What is subsidence?

 Evidence of subsidence

-There are many noticeable signs on the inside and outside of a house which will signal you towards the existence of subsidence.
+There are many visible signs, on both the inside and outside of a property, which suggest the existence of subsidence.

 The usual indications of subsidence are: